ozrichards/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy resources

+You can also use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ## Terrafrom Lock Files

 `.terraform.lock.hcl` conatins the locked versioning for the providers or modules thay should be used with this project.